odhinnsrunes/json/README.md

 - push\_front(value) - pushes the value to the start of an array.
 Creates the array if it doesn't exist.
 - pop\_back() - returns a json value (json::atom) that is the last item in an array and removes it from the array.
 Returns an atom with an isA() type of json::JSON\_VOID if the array is empty.
 - pop\_front() - returns a json value (json::atom) that is the first item in an array and removes it from the array.
 Returns an atom with an isA() type of json::JSON\_VOID if the array is empty.
+- insert(number, string or iterators and a value) - will insert a new value into an existing array or object at the point indicated.
+This will invalidate any iterators referencing the array or object in question.
+For an object, this is the same as just adding the value the normal way.

 Some Examples of these are: